beauj46/Just-Keep-Rolling/README.md

 *Can't finish a level?*

-Click L after at least 20 restarts to skip to the next level.
+You can do it!
+But if you're tired, you may click L after at least 20 restarts to skip to the next level.

 *Stuck?*